ArjenDev/EasySocketsProtocol/README.md

 I made this library as I could not find another library that supported optimized object serialization and an automatic translation between the byte stream and c# objects.

-The following projects are the implementation of the EasySocketsProtocol, these are the only files that need to be adapted to your situation:
+The following projects are the implementation of the EasySocketsProtocol, these are the only files that need to be adapted to your situation:<br>
--EasyProtocol.Client
+-EasyProtocol.Client<br>
--EasyProtocol.Server
+-EasyProtocol.Server<br>
 -EasyProtocol.Protocol.Implementation

 <h2>How to use the protocol implementation example:</h2><br>
 -Define messages that implements the ISerializable interface.<br>